 Phasing out of the use of phosphates in detergents

-The first project included to the EUSBSR Action Plan within PA Nutri as a Fast Track - kick-off initiative.
-The aim of the project was to give support to the Baltic Sea states to implement the HELCOM recommendation 28E/7, i.e. national legislative action to limit the use of phosphates in laundry detergents and automatic dishwater detergents.
+The project supported the Baltic Sea states to implement the HELCOM recommendation 28E/7, i.e. national legislative action to limit the use of phosphates in laundry detergents and automatic dishwater detergents.
 This was accomplished by producing information leaflets (in English and Russian) for decision makers.

 Lead: Swedish Chemicals Agency (SE) Finalized in 2011.